An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 new Array2D<of String>(5,8, "") defines 5 arrays each of 8 elements any initial value of correct Type

-new List<of Int>() created empty can be 'of' any Type
+new List<of Int>() created empty and of any Type

 read by index